Two pollinators enjoyed by gardeners are not only safe and gentle, but great for the environment.

 Bee House Care Instructions

-If you are wanting to learn how to take care of your bees, read these tips.
+If you are wanting to learn how to take care of your mason bees, read these tips.
+For leafcutter bees, here are the care instructions.
 Let us know if you have any questions not covered in this handy little guide.